Museums for All FAQs

-Participation in Museums for All requires participating museums to offer greatly reduced general admission to individuals and families receiving food assistance, identified by showing an Electronic Benefits Transfer (EBT) card.
+Participation in Museums for All requires participating museums to offer greatly reduced general admission to individuals and families receiving food assistance, identified by showing a Supplemental Nutrition Assistance Program (SNAP) Electronic Benefits Transfer (EBT) card.
 Admission fees can range from free to up to $3.00 per individual.
 Participating museums are expected to adhere to the following minimum requirements:

 - Offer individual admission fees ranging from free to $3.00 (USD) to individuals and families presenting an Electronic Benefits Transfer (EBT) card, and a valid form of photo ID.

 - Museums for All admission rates must be offered for up to four individuals per EBT card.
 This admission rate must be available during all normal operating hours.